Chris Martin (cricketer): International career

-Batting action
+Batting ability

 Martin was well known for being an extremely poor batsman, even by the low standards generally expected of tail-end batsman, and his batting gained him more publicity than his bowling.
-Martin has the rather dubious distinction of belonging to a select group of cricketers whose number of wickets taken exceeds runs scored; Bhagwat Chandrasekhar is the only other cricketer to meet this distinction (assuming a qualification of 30 Tests played), and only Holcombe “Hopper” Read – who played when pitches were uncovered – has played Test cricket and finished with a lower first-class batting average than Martin.
+Martin has the rather dubious distinction of belonging to a select group of cricketers whose number of wickets taken exceeds runs scored; Bhagwat Chandrasekhar is the only other cricketer to meet this distinction (assuming a qualification of 30 Tests played), and only Holcombe "Hopper" Read – who played when pitches were uncovered – has played Test cricket and finished with a lower first-class batting average than Martin.
+Martin failed to score a run in Test Cricket from December 2nd 2000 to March 26th 2004, during which time he took 41 Test wickets.
 Martin holds the record for the most pairs recorded in Test match history (7).
 He is also the only cricketer to be dismissed for a diamond duck (run out on 0 without facing a ball) twice in Test cricket – against England in 2004 and South Africa in 2013.

 On 9 January 2011, Martin notched up the milestone of 100 career Test match runs in the 1st Test against Pakistan at Seddon Park.
 He took his 500th wicket in first-class cricket, with the dismissal of Tanvir Ahmed on the third day of the first Test against Pakistan in January 2011.

 Retirement

-On 3 July 2013 Martin announced his retirement from all forms of cricket.
-He bowed out as the third highest Test wicket-taker in New Zealand’s history.
+Martin's final year of professional cricket was 2013; playing his last Test Match in January, his last First Class game in February (ending on 599 wickets), and his last List A (and professional) game on March 31st, before announcing his retirement from all forms of cricket on July 3rd.
+Martin bowed out as the third highest Test wicket-taker in New Zealand's history with 233 scalps behind Richard Hadlee (431) and Daniel Vettori (362).
+He currently sits 6th, having been overtaken by the contemporary trio of Tim Southee (391), Trent Boult (317) and Neil Wagner (260).